 Today I’m sharing some of my favorite destinations in Wexford, Ireland- where I stopped for a long weekend before visiting Killarney Ireland.
 Though I also visited several other communities, Wexford and Killarney were my two favorite spots, for very different reasons.

 After exploring Dublin, I headed out of the city to explore Ireland’s natural beauty and smaller communities.
 Since I was traveling with a companion on this trip, we rented a car and drove along the southern coast of Ireland from Dublin Wexford, Waterford, Cork, and Killarney.

-Killarney tops lists of tourist destinations in Ireland, boasting a national park, castles, and all the kitsch a tourism-based local economy creates- and it was stunning and beautiful- but in Killarney I never felt welcome.
-Wexford was the opposite- Brad and I felt welcomed by nearly everyone we came in contact with- and were awed by the hospitality offered by the locals of Wexford.
+While Killarney tops many lists of the best tourist destinations in Ireland, boasting a national park, castles, and all the kitsch a tourism-based local economy creates- in Killarney, I felt every bit like a tourist being guided and managed by hospitality and tourism pro.
+Wexford, on the other hand, was the opposite- in Wexford, I felt both ordinary and honored with hospitality.
+There, we were welcomed by nearly everyone we came in contact with- and were left with full hearts by the hospitality offered by the locals of Wexford.

 Wexford afforded us the opportunity to spend time getting to know a part of Ireland less traveled by tourist, and in that, to get to know a little more of the authentic side of modern Ireland.